United States

 I’ve written before on personal wellness and about how therapeutic a facial with massage can be.
 That one hour can seriously help with the symptoms of your stress.
 Just by getting the oxygen and blood pumping back into your face, neck and shoulders can be a huge relief to your skin and overall well being.
 The massage with properly applied acupressure can be amazing to a stress out individual.

-thank-you Tomorrow, when you go back to work think back to this blog.
+Tomorrow, when you go back to work think back to this blog.
 Remember to laugh loud and often.
 Keep your stress in check by the simple act of counting to ten before you reply to someone.
 Keep your voice low – just right above whisper level.
 Breathe in . . . breathe out.
 Deep and slow.
 Each breath pulling your stomach into your spine.
 In through your nose.
 Slowly release through your mouth.
 Then . . . make your appointment with me!
 Really, I can help!

 Here’s to all the millions of people that keep our lives moving – the folks we rarely see and if we do, even more rarely show appreciation.
 Our postal workers, the garbage people, the utility workers.
 Thank you.
 And to those who’s path we cross daily, you keep our world turning.
 To you, whatever your job.
 I appreciate you.
 God Bless each American Worker and here’s to putting more people back to work real soon!